Buy your Hunting and Fishing license online today! We offer multi-year packages and combos for whatever you need to stay licensed.

 Wildcat Den State Park offers a variety of picnic settings ideal for a pleasant outdoor cookout.
 There are two open shelters available and may be reserved online through the park reservation system.

 Wildcat Den State Park is a great place for a family to "get away from it all" for a weekend or a family vacation.
 The campground has 28 campsites and non-modern rest room facilities.
 Advance campsite reservations can be made online through the park reservation system.
-Half of the campsites are available on a first-come, first-serve basis.
+Seventy-five percent of the campsites are available on a first-come, first-serve basis.
 Camping is also available at Fairport Recreation Area.

 One of the major features of Wildcat Den State Park is its trail system.
 Trails wind through a variety of terrain and lead to such fascinating sites as "Steamboat Rock," "Devil's Punch Bowl," and " Fat Man's Squeeze."
 The beautiful bluffs and rock outcroppings provide spectacular views to hikers.